frnmst/mcmc-comparisons-results/README.md

 Plotting is handled by Matplotlib while some statitical computations are done by NumPy, both of which are Python libraries.

-For each plot the standard deviation is represented by error bars.
+Error bars represent the standard deviation in plots.

 ## Key